-Since we have opened, we have been on a mission to introduce the "real" Belgian created Liege waffle to our customers.
-La Pearl Waffles idea won 1st place at the Howard Community College in the 2006 Rocket Marketing Pitch Contest (formerly known as Wally Waffles).
+Since we have opened, we have been on a mission to introduce the "real" Belgian created "Gaufre de Liege" or Liege waffle to our customers.
+Owner Ms. Christie grew up on the real Liege Waffle and decided to have the waffle dough made and imported directly from Belgium to preserve the authentic waffle experience, as this is the only way since ingredient flavors differ greatly between Belgium and the U.S. La Pearl Waffles idea won 1st place at the Howard Community College in the 2006 Rocket Marketing Pitch Contest (formerly known as Wally Waffles).
 The official debut took place in May 2011 at the Wine in the Woods Festival in Howard County, Maryland.
 Since then we have participated in dozens of festivals and events across the state.
-Specializing in authentic Liege waffles, actually made in Belgium.
-LPW participates in special events and catering.
-To accomodate for the growing interest, in Fall 2012 we added a waffle truck.
-Please follow us for location updates via Twitter and Facebook.
-Stay tuned as LPW expands.
+To accommodate for the growing interest, in Fall 2012 a waffle truck was added to help customers learn about our yummy waffles.
+LPW has a wholesale division currently looking for s homes for these delicious waffles!
+La Pearl Waffles has partnered with Howard Community College and University of Maryland in offering up this delicious treat!
+LPW has also been featured in The Baltimore Sun, Howard County Times, Columbia Flier, 99.1 and HowChow Blog.

 How does La Pearl compare to boxed or typical restaurant-style waffles?